 Mrs Potter helped Mum to apply the antidote.
 The cream had worked almost immediately on the painful boils on my eyes and lips.
 The disfiguring rash on my arms and face, however, had taken a lot longer to fade.
 I spent the evening of my birthday standing in the bathroom in my underwear, trying not to scratch my blotchy red skin, and crying.
 I refused to leave the house for a week, until every last blemish had gone.

 Mr and Mrs Potter tried to apologise.
 Mr Potter told Dad that he was grounding James until the summer holidays.
 Nevertheless, my dad never really forgave James.
 He refused to allow Henry to visit his friend over the summer holidays.
 Two or three years earlier, Henry would have raised merry hell about that.
 But by then neither James nor Al, were at Middle School.
-The Potter boys were both attending a private school in Scotland and, as a consequence of their separation, Henry and James were slowly drifting apart.
+The Potter boys were both attending a fee-paying school and, as a consequence of their separation, Henry and James were slowly drifting apart.
 Henry had a new best friend at Middle School, and James had found one in his new school, too.

 Lost in memories, I'd been vigorously towelling myself dry.
 My skin was tingling from my efforts.
 Cursing James Potter, I began to get dressed.
-When I pulled my clothes from the locker, I was astonished to discover that they were remarkably dry and even almost warm to the touch.
+When I pulled my clothes from the locker, I was astonished to discover that they were remarkably dry and warm to the touch.
 It was as if they'd been freshly laundered.
 Surely the changing room wasn't that warm?

 I packed my bag and considered my options.
 What now?
 I wondered.
 I was absolutely knackered, and my legs were like jelly.
 I didn't feel like walking home.
 Not only was it a long walk, and mostly uphill, but I still wasn't ready to face Vicki.
 I checked my watch—it was only eleven in the morning.
 I picked up my bag and headed up the stairs, still uncertain where I was going.